nihmaltk/react-todo-app/README.md

 This app uses **localStorage** along with the `useEffect` hook to persist tasks across browser reloads.
 Your tasks are saved automatically every time you add, complete, or delete a task.

-## Note
+## Focus Areas

-This project is designed as a **learning project**, focusing more on understanding React fundamentals and less on pixel-perfect UI.
-It serves as a foundational step in building more complex applications.

-## What You Can Learn from This Project

-- How to manage state and props in React
+- Managing state and props in React
-- How to structure a multi-component React app
+- Structuring a multi-component React app
-- How to persist data using `localStorage`
+- Using localStorage for data persistence
-- How to implement filtering and condition-based UI
+- Filtering and condition-based rendering
-- Basic responsive layout techniques
+- Applying basic responsive layout techniques